sourcecred/template-instance/README.md

 every week can be defined in the `config/grain.json` file.

-There are three different policies that can be used to control how the grain gets distributed: `immediatePerWeek`, `balancedPerWeek`, and `recentPerWeek`.
+There are three different policies that can be used to control how the grain gets distributed: "IMMEDIATE", "BALANCED", and "RECENT".
 For info on what each policy does, how to choose the right policy for your community, and how Grain operates in general, see [How Grain Works](https://sourcecred.io/docs/beta/grain).

+# Example Grain Configuration

 Below is an example `grain.json` file for a configuration that uses a combination of all three policies.
-Here we tell SourceCred to distribute 1,000 grain every week, with 25% (250 grain) distributed according to `immediatePerWeek`, 25% (250 grain) distributed according to `balancedPerWeek`, and 50% (500 grain) distributed according to `recentPerWeek`.
+Here we tell SourceCred to distribute 1,000 grain every week, with 25% (250 grain) distributed according to `IMMEDIATE`, 25% (250 grain) distributed according to `BALANCED`, and 50% (500 grain) distributed according to `RECENT`.

 ```json
 {